Explore PostgreSQL with client tools

 , but you can also replace it with a location of your preference.REGION=eastus

-The following command assigns the name to be used for the resource group that will house all the resources used in this exercise.
+The following command assigns the name to be used for the resource group that houses all the resources used in this exercise.
 The resource group name assigned to the corresponding variable is

 rg-learn-work-with-postgresql-$REGION